 The AGRIS Application Profile is available at the Food and Agriculture Organisation

-The content standard, Cataloguing Cultural Objects (CCO): a guide to describing cultural works and their images is used with the VRA Core 4.0, published by the Visual Resources Association and used in the cultural heritage sector.
+The content standard Cataloguing Cultural Objects (CCO): a guide to describing cultural works and their images is used with the VRA Core 4.0, published by the Visual Resources Association, and is used in the cultural heritage sector.

-The content standard, Anglo-American Cataloguing Rules, published by the American Library Association et. al. is used with MARC21 (MAchine-Readable Cataloguing Record) published by the Library of Congress and used in the library sector.
+The content standard Anglo-American Cataloguing Rules, published by the American Library Association et. al., is used with MARC21 (MAchine-Readable Cataloguing Record) published by the Library of Congress and is used in the library sector.

-The content standard, Describing Archives (DACS) published by the Society of American Archivists is used to describe archival materials.
-DACS can be used with the metadata schemes, MARC21 and the Encoded Archival Description (EAD).
-The Society of American Archivists and the Library of Congress publish EAD and it is a standard for encoding archival finding aids using eXtensible Markup Language (XML)
+The content standard Describing Archives (DACS), published by the Society of American Archivists, is used to describe archival materials.
+DACS can be used with the metadata schemes MARC21 and Encoded Archival Description (EAD).
+The Society of American Archivists and the Library of Congress publish EAD and it is a standard for encoding archival finding aids using eXtensible Markup Language (XML).

 Metadata schemes are created for different purposes.
-A primary purpose maybe the discovery of digital content on the web; another, that digital content is managed for long-term preservation and so on.
-Some metadata schemes have a primary purpose and so are able to fulfil multiple purposes such as description, discovery and administration.
-For simplicity this guide lists three primary types of metadata by purpose, though variations on this typology can be found in literature.
+A primary purpose maybe the discovery of digital content on the web; another, that digital content is managed for long-term preservation, and so on.

 Descriptive and discovery metadata are created in order to: